 - 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above). - 5.
 With some guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on how well purpose and audience have been addressed.
-(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 7). - 6.
-Use technology, including the Internet, to produce and publish writing and link to and cite sources as well as to interact and collaborate with others, including linking to and citing sources.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 8). - 6.
+Use technology, including the Internet, to produce and publish writing and present the relationship between information and ideas efficiently, as well as to interact and collaborate with others, including linking to and citing sources.